Faruman/VolatiltiyCalculations/README.md

 ---

 ## Introduction
 This project was done as part of the quantitative portfolio management course at the University of St. Gallen.
-Our main goal was it to get a better understanding for volatility as well as its use cases.<br>
+Our main goal was it to get a better understanding of volatility as well as its use cases.<br>
 The Literature we used was:<br>
 >Hilpsch (2017): Listed Volatility and Variance Derivatives